 The site is magical.
 It is a place to experience the now; a sanctuary for humans and animals alike.
-Located on a three-acre parcel perched on South Florida’s highest ridge, the Ward Garden is bounded by eight adjacent residences and fronts a historic highway.
+Located on a three-acre parcel perched on South Florida’s highest ridge, the Hammock Garden is bounded by eight adjacent residences and fronts a historic highway.
 The created landscape reflects the character of an undisturbed natural landscape found within adjacent Matheson Hammock, a Miami-Dade County Park planned and designed by noted landscape architect William Lyman Phillips.
 Two acres of the existing lawn was removed and grade manipulations and excavations were undertaken to expose the oolitic substrate, creating distressed rock outcrops ranging from a few feet to twenty feet in height, and solution holes of varying size and form within the landscape.

 The pond is the water table; it fluctuates from season to season and tide to tide.
 Kingfishers, herons, and hawks stalk crustaceans and fish, while flocks of migratory fowl linger in the trees and open spaces.
 Pleasant water sounds offer surprises from unexpected places.
 A wispy twenty-foot cascade tumbles down a verdant cliff into a sinkhole.

 The bottom of the property once bordered wetlands and red mangrove forests.
 Fill and monoliths from the pond dig were used in landforms throughout the garden, creating privacy and providing drama.
 The plantings are mostly indigenous with cypress, pond apples, and red mangrove in the pond as well as in the basin four feet above.
 Accent plants including the sculptural kapok, South American oil palm, talipot, and Bailey palm from Cuba, to name a few, are distributed among the thick indigenous species.